Reactions to Canadian PM Trudeau's brown face 2001 picture

 “I want you to know that you might feel like giving up on Canada.
 You might feel like giving up on yourselves.
 I want you to know that you have value, you have worth, you are loved.
 And I don’t want you to give up on Canada and please don’t give up on yourselves.”

+“It will take a couple of days before we know if there is any lasting damage to the Liberals’ re-election prospects.

+“What we do know is that the Prime Minister’s image has been critical to the Liberals’ political success.
+This picture runs completely contrary to the image of tolerance the Prime Minister has so scrupulously cultivated.
+It can’t be good for him or his Party.”

-Reporting by Steve Scherer.
+Reporting by Steve Scherer and David Ljunggren.
 Editing by Lincoln Feast.